emilypier/mvc-tech-blog/README.md

 ![MIT license](https://img.shields.io/badge/license-MIT-yellow)

 ## Description
-A CMS-style blog site where a user can publish articles, blog posts, and their thoughts and opinions.
+A CMS-style blog site where a user can publish articles, blog posts, and their thoughts and opinions. allows user to log in with a username and password to create, ed

 ## Table of Contents